Yoga Practice for Kidney Qi

 • Stress, overwork, overstimulation

-• Over use of stimulants that deplete the adrenals
+• Overuse of stimulants that deplete the adrenals

-• Too much sex, difficult child labor
+• Too much sex, difficult labour

 POTENTIAL INDICATIONS OF KIDNEY QI INVOLVEMENT